 Your health care provider is more likely to prescribe antibiotics if your sinusitis lasts longer than 2 weeks or recurs often.

 Your provider may also refer you to an ear, nose, and throat doctor or an allergy specialist.

-Finding ways to keep mucus thin will help it drain from your sinuses and relieve your symptoms.
+Keeping mucus thin will help it drain from your sinuses and relieve your symptoms.
 Drinking plenty of clear fluids is one way to do this.
 You can also: